Resilience and Reinvention

 “So I got up from the table and went to the nurse who I always deal with and said, ‘When are the Morehouse doctors coming?”
 The nurse told her they’d be in on Friday, so Renee made an appointment for then.
 At her Friday appointment, the Morehouse doctor did the biopsy, found that it was cancer, and scheduled a lumpectomy.

-When it comes down to it, Renee is not only a beautiful woman, but she is also strong,independent, and passionate.
-And self-effacing.
-She doesn’t see herself as amazing; she believes that all cancer survivors are impressive.
+When it comes down to it, Renee is not only a beautiful woman, but she is also strong, independent, and passionate.
+Yet, she doesn’t see herself as amazing; she believes that all cancer survivors are impressive.

 “I think so many breast cancer survivors are role models because we didn’t just lay down and die,” says Renee.
 “We fought our way through, no matter how difficult it was.”
 And, like Renee, survivors go on to live rich lives after cancer.